Wvanlaa/Cradlepoint-sdk-samples/README.md

 - **lan_clients**
     - Display connected LAN clients (wired or wireless) MAC address on the Asset Identifier field in NCM

+- **ncxtunnelstatus**
+    - Display the NetCloud eXchange tunnel status in NCM Identifier field
+    - Green = active tunnel or primary tunnel
+    - Yellow = standby tunnel (only exists in cold-standby situation)
+    - Red = all other (non operational) status
+    - No configuration or input needed.

 - **built_apps**
     - Built and ready to use versions of the apps